creativedrewy/MyResume/Resume Outline.md

 # What You Need to Know:

 - I've been working with the Android platform since 2010.
 I've successfully developed and led multiple consumer-facing, high-rated Play Store apps.
 - I'm super passionate about excellent application architecture, maintainability, and code quality.
 I do it for my own sanity; I have the most fun when I'm working in a quality code base.
 - I've been a lead developer for years.
 I've successfully led countless projects involving multiple and varied programming languages, frameworks, and platforms.
 My team size was usually 1 to 8 developers.
 - I love keeping up with the latest programming technologies and frameworks, not just in Android dev.
 If it's cool, I'm probably interested.

 # Highlights:

-- My Android Wear app - WeaRSS - was featured as a "Hand-Picked for Wear" app in the Play Store.
-At the time I got some other good internet coverage too: http://creativedrewy.com/highlight/1
+- My Android Wear app - WeaRSS - was featured as "Hand-Picked for Wear" in the Play Store.
+At the time I got some other good internet coverage too:
+http://creativedrewy.com/highlight/1
-- Apps on Play Store for which I was lead developer: http://creativedrewy.com/highlight/2<br/>
+- A couple apps for which I was lead developer: http://creativedrewy.com/highlight/2<br/>
 http://creativedrewy.com/highlight/3 [https://www.youtube.com/watch?v=icarsdl0eug]
 - My somewhat-contrived Android app with all the latest toys: